oliburt/Stuart-CourierAPI-test/README.md

 - Ideally I would also add some kind of interactive API documentation like swagger

 - With more time I might also improve the Docker setup.
 It would be useful to set it up so that Docker could also be used for development (instead of just the production build).
-Future extension to the project might also mean we could set up an additional service for managing the database in a separate container especially if migrating to something like MySQL or Postgres.
+Future extension to the project might also mean I could set up an additional service for managing the database in a separate container especially if migrating to something like MySQL or Postgres.
 Then I would write a docker-compose to be used for setting up the application.